 for Hosted Services provided by the Contractor, maintain either a FedRAMP authorization or an annual SSAE 18 SOC 2 Type II audit based on State required NIST Special Publication 800-53 MOD Controls using identified controls and minimum values as established in applicable State PSPs.

-ensure that the Software and State Data is securely stored, hosted, supported, administered, accessed, and backed up in the continental United States, and the data center(s) in which the data resides minimally meet Uptime Institute Tier 3 standards (www.uptimeinstitute.com), or its equivalent;
+ensure that the Software and State Data is securely stored, hosted, supported, administered, accessed, and backed up in the continental United States, and the data center(s) in which the data resides minimally meet commercially reasonable standards

-maintain and enforce an information security program including safety and physical and technical security policies and procedures with respect to its Processing of the State Data that complies with the requirements of the State’s data security policies as set forth in this Contract, and must, at a minimum, remain compliant with FISMA and NIST Special Publication 800-53 MOD Controls using identified controls and minimum values as established in applicable State PSPs;
+maintain an information security program including safety and physical and technical security policies and procedures with respect to its Processing of the State Data that is consistent with commercially reasonable standards;

-provide technical and organizational safeguards against accidental, unlawful or unauthorized access to or use, destruction, loss, alteration, disclosure, encryption, transfer, commingling or processing of such information that ensure a level of security appropriate to the risks presented by the processing of State Data and the nature of such State Data, consistent with best industry practice and applicable standards (including, but not limited to, compliance with FISMA, NIST, CMS, IRS, FBI, SSA, HIPAA, FERPA and PCI requirements as applicable);
+provide technical and organizational safeguards against accidental, unlawful or unauthorized access to or use, destruction, loss, alteration, disclosure, encryption, transfer, or processing of State Data, consistent with commercially reasonable standards;

-take all reasonable measures to:
+take commercially reasonable measures designed to:

-secure and defend all locations, equipment, systems and other materials and facilities employed in connection with the Services against “malicious actors” and others who may seek, without authorization, to destroy, disrupt, damage, encrypt, modify, copy, access or otherwise use Hosted Services or the information found therein; and
+secure and protect locations, equipment, systems and other materials and facilities managed or controlled by Contractor employed in connection with the Services that store or process State Data against “malicious actors” and others who may seek, without authorization, to destroy, disrupt, damage, encrypt, modify, copy, access or otherwise use State Data; and

-prevent (i) the State and its Authorized Users from having access to the data of other customers or such other customer’s users of the Services; (ii) State Data from being commingled with or contaminated by the data of other customers or their users of the Services; and (iii) unauthorized access to any of the State Data;
+prevent (i) the State and its Authorized Users from having unauthorized access to the data of other customers or such other customer’s users of the Services; (ii) unauthorized access to any of the State Data;

-ensure that State Data is encrypted in transit and at rest using FIPS validated AES encryption modules and a key size of 128 bits or higher;
+ensure that State Data is encrypted in transit across public networks and at rest commercially reasonable protocols.
+To this end, the State commits to work with Contractor to implement policy-enforced TLS on servers used to exchange email and will not assert that Contractor is in breach of its encryption obligations hereunder if the State’s technology is the cause of the encryption failure;

 ensure the Hosted Services support Identity Federation/Single Sign-on (SSO) capabilities using Security Assertion Markup Language (SAML), Open Authentication (OAuth) or comparable State approved mechanisms;